matthewjmontalto/hot-sauce-recipe-tracker-client/README.md

 ### API
 - Ruby on rails

+### User Stories
+- As a user, I would like to have an account
+- As a user, I would like to track individula recipes
+- As a user, I would like to track the ingredients and ingredient amounts that belong to each recipes
+- As a user, I would like to be able to rate the success of the recipe on a scale of 1 - 5
+- As a user, I would like to rate spiciness on a scale of 1 -3
+- As a user, I would like to track the dates each recipe is is created

+#### Stretch
+- As a user, I would like calculate brine % by weight
+- As a user, I would like to track ferment time as countdown
+- As a user, I would like to store a pantry of ingredients to be added to recipes

 ## Unsolved problems
 - Forms capturing boolean values represent data as true false.
 I would like to transform this in to more readable outputs.